-Faculty and administration discuss continuous quality improvement of student learning through online delivery, including how it compares with student learning in traditional programs (data dashboard).
+Faculty and administration discuss continuous quality improvement of student learning through online delivery, including how it compares with student learning in traditional programs (data dashboard – DE data).
 The Academic Senate had detailed discussion about online teaching and learning culminating in the passage of S16-G “Resolution in Support of Adopting the OEI Rubric for Online Courses” (link).
 Foundationally, all faculty who teach online must obtain online training through MJC’s master online teacher training program or its statewide equivalent, @One online training.
 There is an “Online Faculty Resources” page on the MJC website that is an always accessible source of assistance for faculty.
-(Online Faculty Resources) When scheduling, faculty and deans have dialogue about success, retention, and completion rates to determine the scheduling of online courses.
+(Online Faculty Resources)

 Analysis and Evaluation:

 The College facilitates ongoing, effective dialogue about student outcomes, student equity, academic quality, institutional effectiveness, and continuous improvement of student learning and achievement.
 Conversations and practices that support the College priorities of helping students reach educational goals and close equity gaps are integrated into council meetings and department activities.
-Efforts to improve teaching and learning, provide services that help students feel they belong and have access to needed support, and increased analysis and understanding of institutional data have contributed to a growing culture of continuous quality improvement.
 The College culture includes the expectation that conversations be undergirded with data, that data is used to justify any requests, and that assessment of these processes will result in process improvements for the future.

 MJC has significantly invested in creating and maintaining a culture of continuous quality improvement as College constituents work to help students achieve their educational goals.
-Investment in positions, professional development, events, and infrastructure have been prioritized to support improved student learning and achievement.
+Investment in positions, professional development, events, and infrastructure are prioritized to support improved student learning and achievement.
 These investments have led to reflective, substantive, and proactive dialogues across all disciplines toward ongoing, positive change for MJC students.

 Standard I.B.2